Hours of Service: The 100/150 Air Mile Exemptions

 • Report back to the same work location every day

-What are you Exempt From?
+What are You Exempt From?

 Although drivers are not required to maintain a detailed log of their duty status, they are required to record their on-duty time.